Compositional Thermostatics: Thermostatic systems

-To avoid coarse-grained measurements from driving down the entropy, Short and Wehner take $E$ to be a collection of measurements that are `fine-grained' in a certain precise sense \cite{ShortWehner}.
-They claim that with this restriction, $S_E$ equals the usual Shannon entropy when $X = \Delta^n$ for some $n$, and the von Neumann entropy when $X$ is the set of density matrices on a finite-dimensional Hilbert space $H$. \end{example}
+Barnum \textit{et al.} \cite{Barnum_et_al} take this approach and do not impose any restriction on the collection $E$.
+Note however that `uninformative' measurements tend to drive down the entropy function $S_E$.
+For example, if $E$ includes the unique measurement with a single outcome, $f \maps X \to \Delta^0$, the entropy function $S_E$ is identically zero.
+To prevent uninformative measurements from driving down the entropy, Short and Wehner take $E$ to be a collection of measurements that are `fine-grained' in a certain precise sense \cite{ShortWehner}.
+They argue that with this restriction, $S_E$ equals the usual Shannon entropy when $X = \Delta^n$ for some $n$, and the von Neumann entropy when $X$ is the set of density matrices on a finite-dimensional Hilbert space $H$. \end{example}